peblair/belph.github.io/_posts/2015-10-28-programming-documentation.markdown

 everything up to the introduction of that topic and fully understood it should be reasonably expected to be able to understand that new topic.

+An example of documentation which appropriately strikes this balance is the acclaimed Haskell guide, “[Learn You a Haskell for Great Good!][learn-you-hs]” The book has an introductory feel to it, beginning its foray into Haskell with simple arithmetic expressions.
+At the same time, however, the difficulty scales up at a fairly fast rate, thus making the book inappropriate for teaching beginner programming concepts.
+Nevertheless, while it may not harp on the small details of what everything means, they still do not skip anything;
+everything referenced at every point was described at a prior point in the book.

 Another thing to bear in mind is the resemblance of this layout to an introductory computer science curriculum.
 "Wait a minute;" I can hear you say, "you just said that we didn't need to re-teach them computer science!"
-This is true; I did say that, but the difference is that now we are referring to *structure*, whereas before we were discussing *depth*.
+This is true; I did say that, but the difference is that now we are referring to *structure*, whereas before we were discussing depth.
 Moreover, remember that introductory computer science classes often aim to teach general programming concepts to students and use their language of choice as a catalyst for achieving that goal; that is, while the language must be understood in order to demonstrate them, the focus is on the concepts.
 The goal of a programming